-LECTURE EXAMS and FINAL EXAM: There will be FOUR Lecture exams and ONE final exam, they will be taken in class; these exams will cover the materials in the lecture notes, and the schedule of the exams are on the course schedule.
-Exams will be in a multiple-choice format.
+CHAPTER EXAMS: There will be TEN-chapter exams and they will be taken on Blackboard; Exams will open from 12:30 AM to 10:00 PM on Wednesdays on the day the exam is assigned.
+It is 1-hour timed exam, once a student start, must complete the exam.
+These exams will cover the materials in the lecture notes, and the schedule of the exams are on the course schedule.
+Exams will be in a multiple-choice format and worth 50 points.
 Only the materials discussed in the lecture notes will be on the exam and you will have designated time to finish the exam.
-There will be no make-ups for lecture exams unless a student is hospitalized.
-This will require documentation to be provided to the Dean of Students and/or the Associate Director of Health & Wellness.
-All other missed lecture exams will receive a grade of zero.
+There will be no make-ups for lecture exams.